Optimization of Structural Flood Mitigation Strategies: Model

 \section{Model}

 In this paper, it is assumed that flood scenarios are modeled using the two-dimensional (2D) shallow water equations.
 These PDEs are derived from the Navier-Stokes equations under the assumption that horizontal length scales are much larger than the vertical scale.
 This is reasonable for large-scale floods, where water depths are much smaller than typical flood wavelengths.
 Two-dimensional models, in particular, alleviate the fundamental disadvantages of their 1D counterparts by allowing for higher-order representations of the topographic surface.
 Moreover, 2D models readily make use of widely available topographic elevation data.
 Finally, with recent advances in high-performance computing, solutions to these PDEs have become numerically tractable for large-scale problems, making them of particular computational interest.
-With volumetric, bed slope, and frictional source terms, these equations are \begin{linenomath*}
+With volumetric, bed slope, and bed shear stress source terms, these equations are expressed as \begin{linenomath*}

-\end{linenomath*} where $h$ is the water depth, $u$ and $v$ are horizontal velocities, $B$ is the bottom topography (or bathymetry), $g$ is the acceleration due to gravity, $\tau^{x}$ and $\tau^{y}$ are horizontal components of the bottom friction, $\rho$ is the water density, and $R$ is a volumetric source term \citep{FLD:FLD4023}.
-Equation \eqref{eqn:2d-swe-1} represents mass continuity (and global mass conservation), while Equations \eqref{eqn:2d-swe-2} and \eqref{eqn:2d-swe-3} represent conservation of momentum over the two horizontal dimensions.
+\end{linenomath*} where $h$ is the water depth, $u$ and $v$ are horizontal velocities, $B$ is the bottom topography (or bathymetry), $g$ is the acceleration due to gravity, $n$ is the Manning's roughness coefficient, and $R$ is a volumetric source term \cite{FLD:FLD4023}.
+Equation \eqref{eqn:2d-swe-1} represents mass continuity, while Equations \eqref{eqn:2d-swe-2} and \eqref{eqn:2d-swe-3} represent conservation of momentum over the two horizontal dimensions.

 These equations can be rewritten in vector form by introducing the definitions \begin{linenomath*}